Article written by Elisa

 Gorges du Verdon

-The water in the gorge is a stunning bright turquoise color, and you can see the gorge from your car or take a boat /kayak and stop for dips in the water as you go.
+The water in the gorges is a stunning bright turquoise color, and you can see the gorge from your car or take a boat /kayak and stop for dips in the water as you go.
 This natural landscape is also famous for its hiking and climbing routes, so it’s ideal for an active vacation.

 The best way to explore this area is by car (check out this Gorges du Verdon road trip itinerary).
-If you don’t have a car, you can join a Gorges du Verdon guided tour from Nice, and there are also guided tours from Aix-en-Provence.
+If you don’t have a car, you can join this Gorges du Verdon guided tour from Nice, and there are also guided tours from Aix-en-Provence.

 Roman Provence

-Provence is a region whose culture and charm has been influenced by thousands of years of history.
+Provence is a region whose culture and charm have been influenced by thousands of years of history.
 Provence sounds like “province”.
 That’s because it was the first Roman province outside of what is now Italy, and the Romans called it “Provencia Romana.”

-TIP: This Roman Provence history tour from Avignon is ideal for history lovers.
+If you don’t have a car, this Roman Provence history tour from Avignon is ideal for history lovers.